 Ryan Dedmon, M.A.

 Ryan is a retired police dispatcher and holds a Master's degree in Forensic Psychology.
-He is a 911 educator and writer with an inspiring message, rising from his personal experience on the path to healing from emergency responder stress.
+He is a 911 trainer and writer with an inspiring message, rising from his personal experience on the path to healing from emergency responder stress.
 Ryan is a California POST-certified Academy Instructor and serves the Regional Criminal Justice Training Center at Golden West College.
 He has contributed writings to the Journal of Emergency Dispatch, Law Enforcement Today and 9-1-1 Magazine.
 He blends his education and experience behind the console to help dispatchers recover and grow from post-traumatic stress.

 Sara Gilman, Psy.D., LMFT